VLSI-Projects/Picorv32a-Project/README.md

     * The binary code, made of ones and zeros, is processed by the hardware to perform the required task, such as adding two numbers.

-    * A key interface between the ISA and hardware is the Hardware Description Language (HDL), used to implement the architecture specifications.
+    * A key interface between the ISA and hardware is the, used to implement the architecture specifications.

-    * For example, in a system with a 32-core CPU, RTL (Register Transfer Level) is used to implement and translate the ISA specifications into a physical layout for execution.
+    * For example, in a system with a 32-core CPU, RTL is used to implement and translate the ISA specifications into a physical layout for execution.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/b71ae209-68e2-4c59-82b1-4c6371d58551"